kilsmo/purefun/documents/functionsandtypes.md

 ## 1. Function Types

-Purefun has three function types:
+Purefun has two function types:

 `pure` — deterministic, side-effect free.
 Can only call `pure` functions.
 Use whenever possible.